Top 20 Albums of 2004

 (Brute/Beaute)

 When stories of child stardom, broken relationships, and side projects take a backseat to quality songwriting, you know you have a great album on your hands.
 Such is the case with Rilo Kiley.
-I can’t count how many times people tell me (upon playing More Adventurous), “This is awesome, who is this?
+I can’t count how many times people tell me, “This is awesome, who is this?
 She sounds familiar.”
 It is only when I mention side project The Postal Service that people nod and smile.
 But more and more of the masses are being converted to discover Lewis’ main gig which has put out an album incredibly praiseworthy.
 “Portions for Foxes” is worth the price of the album alone, but “It’s a Hit”, “Does He Love You?”, “I Never”, and “Absence of God” showcase more of the brilliance of the Lewis / Blake Sennett combo.
-More Adventurous redefines the word beautiful. — Terrance Terich
+More Adventurous redefines beautiful. – Terrance Terich

 19. Fiery Furnaces – Blueberry Boat